 Structured philosophically upon the foundations of the Jesuit Volunteers Corps (JVC), the Companions program of immersion trips builds upon the spiritual and ethical message of the Kairos retreat.
 Companions is not any one trip, but rather an Ignatian service learning curriculum that can be applied to various destinations and programs.

-The application for the 2017-2018 Companions Program is now live!
-The application process is a three-part process.
-A pdf explaining the entire process will be placed on Schoology titled "Companions Application Guidelines" in your Campus Ministry Course.
+Applying is a three-part process.
+A pdf explaining the entire process will be placed on Schoology titled "Companions Application Guidelines" in the student's Campus Ministry Course.

 **Please remember that attending Kairos prior to your trip is a requirement of the program.
 You can apply for a Kairos by going to the "Retreat Programs" page and follow the instructions.